MylesThomas/mylescgthomaspy/instructions.md

 ## Creating environment variables

-While still on the CircleCI project (mylescgthomaspy), cancel the workflow (if needed) and click Project Settings on the top right part of the page.
+While still on the CircleCI project (mylescgthomaspy), cancel the workflow (if needed) and click the 3 dots (...) -> Project Settings in the top right part of the page.
 - Environment Variables -> Add Environment Variable
     - 1: Name: TWINE_USERNAME; Value: mylesthomas
     - 2: Name: TWINE_PASSWORD; Value: ...
+    - 3: Name: PYPI_USERNAME; Value: mylesthomas
+    - 4: Name: PYPI_PASSWORD; Value: ...
+        - Note: Idk why we need both 1/2 and 3/4, but

 Note: These credentials are the username + password for your account at PyPI.org.
-(Remember, although we have not pushed to PyPI.org yet, we should have set up an identical account to the TestPyPI.org, which we have already pushed to once)
+(Remember, although we have not pushed to PyPI.org yet, we should have already set up an identical account to the TestPyPI.org, which we have already pushed to once)

 Next, we will create a change log to track the changes in our package.